awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 For information about when a CTR is created \(and thus can be exported or used for data reporting\), see [Events in the contact trace record \(CTR\)](about-contact-states.md#ctr-events)\.

 **Tip**
 Amazon Connect delivers CTRs at least once\.
 CTRs may be delivered again for multiple reasons, such as new information arriving after initial delivery\.
+For example, when you use [update\-contact\-attributes](https://docs.aws.amazon.com/cli/latest/reference/connect/update-contact-attributes.html) to update a CTR, Amazon Connect delivers a new CTR\.
+This CTR is available for 24 months from the time the associated contact was initiated\.
 If you're building a system that consumes CTR export streams, be sure to include logic that checks for duplicate CTRs for a contact\.
 Use the **LastUpdateTimestamp** property to determine if a copy contains new data than previous copies\.
 Then use the **ContactId** property for deduplication\.

 ## Agent<a name="ctr-Agent"></a>